-Georgia's corporate income tax rate (6 percent) has not changed since 1969.
+Georgia's corporate income tax rate (5.75 percent).
 This tax applies only to the portion of income that is earned in Georgia.
 Its main components consist of state and local (a) retail sales and use tax, (b) business and occupation tax, and (c) property tax.

 Georgia's license or occupation tax (annual tax based on capital stock and retained earnings commonly referred to as franchise or privilege tax in other states) is determined on a graduated scale with the maximum tax being \$5,000.
 Domestic corporations are taxed on 100% of net worth.
-Out-of state corporations are taxed only on net worth apportioned to Georgia.
+Out of state corporations are taxed only on net worth apportioned to Georgia.